cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 The rate vs PU plots can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/tree/ratesAndPS/tutorials/rate-estimation/RateVsPU_plots/Plots_RatesVSPU_NewSeeds)

-For the rate vs PU plot production the --doPrintPU should be passed asargyment in the previous step.
+For the rate vs PU plot production the --doPrintPU should be passed as argument in the previous step.

 ```